XYREM is contraindicated

 XYREM is a Schedule III controlled substance.
 The active ingredient of XYREM, sodium oxybate or gamma hydroxybutyrate (GHB), is a Schedule I controlled substance.
 Abuse of illicit GHB, either alone or in combination with other CNS depressants, is associated with CNS adverse reactions, including seizure, respiratory depression, decreases in the level of consciousness, coma, and death.
 The rapid onset of sedation, coupled with the amnestic features of XYREM, particularly when combined with alcohol, has proven to be dangerous for the voluntary and involuntary user (eg, assault victim).
 Physicians should carefully evaluate patients for a history of drug abuse and follow such patients closely.

 Because of the risks of central nervous system depression and abuse/misuse, XYREM is available only through a restricted distribution program called the XYREM REMS Program.

-Required components of the XYREM REMS Program include:
+Notable requirements of the XYREM REMS Program include the following:

 - Healthcare Providers who prescribe XYREM are specially certified